cmubtg/btg-website/src/pages/projects/website-reconstruction.md

 ---
 templateKey: project
 title: Website Reconstruction
+overview: We are working on building out the website's functionality and features.
+You're seeing our hard work right here!
 description: We are working on building out the website's functionality and features.
 You're seeing our hard work right here!
+This is the description here.
 photo: /img/btg_logo.png
 descriptionPhoto: /img/gatsby_netlifycms.jpeg
 members: